ibrahimnasson/openvpn-htpasswd/README.md

 Disclaimer
 ==========

 This is the first C program I've written since 2005.
 It is probably insecure and full of bugs.
+It is also being actively developed, so please don't use it for anything important.

 Compiling and using
 ===================